longevityframework/longevity/getting-started/context.md

 longevity.test.cassandra.replicationFactor = 1
 ```

+Here, you need to specify the back end in configuration property
+`longevity.backEnd`.
+Your choices are currently `InMem`, `Mongo`, and
+`Cassandra`.
+We use `InMem` out of the box, so that this tutorial will
+work even if you don't have a MongoDB or Cassandra database set up for
+use.

-Here, you can find configurations for main and test databases for both
+You can find configurations for main and test databases for both Mongo
-Mongo and Cassandra.
-If you want to experiment with adjusting the
+and Cassandra in the config file.
+If you want to experiment with
-persistence strategy to use a real database, you may need to tweak
+adjusting the persistence strategy to use a real database, you may
-this configuration.
+need to tweak this configuration.

 {% assign prevTitle = "building the subdomain" %}
 {% assign prevLink = "building.html" %}